salmansrabon/selenium-web-automation/README.md

 - Language: Java

 ## Requirement:
+1. Navigate to an ecommerce site
-1. Register a customer account with unique email
+2. Register a customer account with unique email
-2. Login to customer account
+3. Login to customer account
-3. Search for an item by typing 'dress' on search box
+4. Search for an item by typing 'dress' on search box
-4. Add to cart
+5. Add to cart
-5. Checkout item
+6. Checkout item
+7. Assert with completion message

 ## Prerequisite:
 1. Need to install jdk 1.8